anahitab/A-Deep-Learning-Model-to-predict-frames-from-Malmo-Env-in-real-time/docs/status.md

 1. **Generate the map.** To pregenerate a map, we create a new world in MCEdit.
 We use the seed "1".
 2. **Extract biome information.** We use a custom MCEdit filter `savebiomes.py`.
 Select all the chunks and run the filter.
 3. **Capture screenshots.** We use a Malmo, to load the pregenerated map and capture screenshots from various positions, directions, and conditions.
 Run the Malmo agent `cameraperson.py`.
 Make sure you update the map path first.

+### Testing

 ## Evaluation

 ## Remaining Goals and Challenges

+One of our remaining goals for the project is to generate more images for testing.
+Since we have only done one round of data generation for one world seed in Minecraft, creating images within different worlds can help train our program to better predict biomes.

+One challenge that we face is generating images that contain structures and less common biomes.
+Because the world and photos are randomly generated, it may prove to be difficult to find any sort of structures throughout the map because those places have a very low spawn/appearance rate on any map.